-Systemic lupus erythematosus (SLE) and mixed connective tissue disordersincreased risk of aseptic meningitis (see section 4.8)
+Systemic lupus erythematosus (SLE) as well as those with mixed connective tissue disease - increased risk of aseptic meningitis (see section 4.8)

 Aseptic meningitis:

 Aseptic meningitis has been observed on rare occasions in patients on ibuprofen therapy.
 Although it is probably more likely to occur in patients with systemic lupus erythematosus and related connective tissue diseases, it has been reported in patients who do not have an underlying chronic disease.